Apr 15, 2026

 1. Defense Integration

-Expand access to Foreign Military Financing (FMF)
+Assessing frameworks surrounding Foreign Military Financing (FMF) pathways

-2. Economic De-risking
+2. Economic Capital Trends

-3. Legislative Anchoring
+3. Legislative and Congressional Context

-Deepen engagement with the Congressional Serbian Caucus
+Observing the informational exchange within the Congressional Serbian Caucus

 What we are witnessing today is not a theoretical alignment.